Nobivac 3-Rabies CAThis page contains information on Nobivac 3-Rabies CA for veterinary use.

 FOR ANIMAL USE ONLY

-Nobivac® 3-Rabies vaccine is for vaccination of healthy dogs, cats, cattle and sheep as an aid in preventing rabies.
-The vaccine is prepared from cell-culture-grown, chemically-inactivated rabies virus.
+Nobivac® 3-Rabies is prepared from cell-culture grown, chemically-inactivated rabies virus.
 The seed virus is a highly immunogenic, fixed strain of rabies virus which originated from Louis Pasteur’s original isolate in 1882.
 The inactivated virus is formulated with a highly purified adjuvant and is packaged in liquid form.

 Rabies is a worldwide, high mortality disease affecting mammalian species.
 Wild animals are common vectors of the disease and the major source of transmission to humans and domestic animals.
-Despite successful attempts over the years to reduce the incidence of rabies, recent published reports indicate that in the U.S. more than 30,000 people undergo treatment every year for possible exposure.1 Domestic animals are the major source of exposure for humans.
+Domestic animals are the major source of exposure for humans.
 Since 1980, the most commonly reported rabid domestic animals have been cats, cattle and dogs.
-In 1990, a total of 4,881 cases of animal rabies were reported to the Center for Disease Control by all 50 states, the District of Columbia and Puerto Rico.2 Susceptibility to rabies varies according to pet species.
+During 2018, a total of 4,951 cases of animal rabies were reported to the Center for Disease Control by 54 jurisdictions.1 Susceptibility to rabies varies according to pet species.
 Rabies is not a treatable disease and suspect pets are usually quarantined until a clinical diagnosis is made, at which time they are destroyed.

 The route of infection can be oral, respiratory, or parenteral.
 Following infection, a paralytic syndrome ensues, emerging as either the “furious” or “dumb” form.
 “Furious rabies” is characterized by unusual aggression; “dumb rabies” by lethargy and a desire to avoid contact.
 Respiratory failure is the immediate cause of death.